ashutoshmjain/homepage/_posts/2017-08-03-write-like-a-coder.md

 If you don't want to copy the urls of the YouTube videos from a graphical interface, the easiest way is  to use `gvsearch` and pass on the url to `youtube-dl`

-It might appear a lot of work but once you have these two long commands in your terminal, you can arrow up /down to get to to them (or search your commandline history).
-Offline listeing is really fun :-) c
+It might appear a lot of work but once you have these two long commands in your terminal, you can arrow up /down to get to to them (or search your command line history).
+Offline listening is really fun :-) c

 	youtube-dl "gvsearchX:search tag"
 	(X stands for the number of hits you want to pass on ..typically 1)
+## Chat
+There are many command line tools that support IRC (Internet Relay Chat).
+I find `irssi` very friendly and stable.
+The most populated and probably only growing IRC network in `freenode`.
+There are chartrooms for practically every interest or topic and IRC allows one on one direct messaging. `irssi` comes prepackaged with Slackware 14.2.

+Here are basic commands to get you started.

+	"Connecting to a network
+	/connect freenode #you can replace freenode with dalnet or efnet ( these are big networks - think of them as Slack or WhatsApp)
+	"By default, irssi will connect you as as your host name.
+The name you are joining with is called your `nick` "Rarely you would expose your hostname on the IRC network.
+So you can set up your nick whatever you want /nick ThisIsMyNewNick
+	"With your new nick, you can join any channel that might interest you.
+Try out #writers on freenode.
+	/j #writers
+	"typically channel names start with a #.
+A sub channel will start with ##.
+You can close a channel with /part
+	"To quit irssi
+	/quit
+	"Finding a channel on freenode
+	/msg alis LIST  *Searchterm for Channel* #alis is a freenode service that messeges back the channel info.
+	/msg alis LIST *Linux* -min 20 would find all the linux related channels with minimum 20 nicks

+Some of the busy channels would require you to have your nick verified with the network.
+You can do that on freenode.net.
+Most of the channels will have a mode `+i` set .
+Which means these channels are invite only.
+You can look up channel modes on freenode.net